 The These are twelve sections of zodiac circle having 360° numbered clockwise Ascendant is known as the first house and the last house is known as the twelfth house Each house represents specific traits used for prediction., offices, shops are cleaned, renovated and well decorated.
 Houses are decorated with Rangoli on the floor near the entrance and the walkways using color powder and lights of different colors at the entry door and also outside the house.

 Method and items required for Diwali Puja

-Vighnaharta Lord Ganesha who is the remover of all the obstacles, is worshipped first, then both Goddess Lakshmi and Ganesha are worshipped together.
+Vighnaharta Lord Ganesha who is the remover of all the obstacles is worshiped first, then both Goddess Lakshmi and Ganesha are worshiped together.

 Puja of Goddess Lakshmi and Ganesha (mother and son) is performed in the evening or the night during the immovable or fixed Rising of a zodiac sign on the eastern horizon at the time of birth, placed in horoscope of a native, as 1st house is most important in calculation and prediction sign(Sthir-Lagna).

 Five or seven lamps (Diya) made with clay are filled with Ghee(butter oil), cotton wicks soaked in it are put in the lamps(Diya) Dhoop and incense sticks are lit in front of Lakshmi and Ganesha’s idols placed on a small wooden table along with the silver coin.
 Devotees pray her to come and sit in their house.

 People worship Lakshmi and Ganesh with lotus and other fresh flowers, an assumed dress(Vastra made from the piece of Moli), Roli, sandalwood powder, turmeric, Akshata (unbroken rice), scent (Itra).